emsesp/docs/docs/ems-library.md

 ==The telegrams 0x0165...0016E are used in a different way in Junkers systems.
 See next table==
 *Name:* HMI800 holiday mode parameters
-*Used in:* Buderus/Bosch RC300, HMC310, and similar
+*Used in:* Buderus/Bosch RC300, HMC310 and similar, newer Junkers controllers "Cxyz" (MY>2019)
 *Description:* Up to 8 holiday periods can be defined with the above telegrams
 *Class:* Parameter
 *EMS category:* EMS2.0